NHL, NHLPA Agree on Protocols to Resume Season

 Boston defenseman Matt Grzelcyk called the positive test results “eye-opening” but expected.
 A few players expressed concerns in recent weeks about the uncertainty surrounding a return.

 “We have obviously a unique situation right now,” Montreal goaltender Carey Price said.
-"The NHL and the NHLPA are trying to make the best of a very difficult situation.
-Moving forward I’d like to play, but we have a lot of questions that need to be answered and a lot of scenarios that need to be covered before I could vote yay or nay.”
+“The NHL and the NHLPA are trying to make the best of a very difficult situation.
+Moving forward I’d like to play, but we have a lot of questions that need to be answered and a lot of scenarios that need to be covered.”

-Once play resumes, one player’s positive coronavirus test result is not expected to shut down play entirely.
-The league has said it would isolate any player or staff member who tests positive, acknowledging an outbreak would threaten the remainder of the season.

-The league will be in charge of testing players daily once they get to their game city.
+If the protocols and an CBA extension cover those scenarios for enough owners and players, there will be a path forward to hand out the Stanley Cup.
+Only twice since 1893 has the Cup not been awarded: in 1919, when the final couldn’t be completed because of the Spanish flu pandemic, and 2005 when the season was wiped out by a lockout.

 For more AP NHL coverage: https://apnews.com/NHL and https://twitter.com/AP_Sports